S-09028

 Enforcement Authority

-The New York State Division of Human Rights is the enforcement authority.
-The Division is directed to adopt rules and regulations necessary for implementation and enforcement.
-Enforcement follows existing New York Human Rights Law procedures, which include complaint-driven administrative proceedings before the Division and the ability for individuals to elect to file a civil action in court instead of or after administrative proceedings.
-Individuals who are aggrieved by an unlawful discriminatory practice may file a complaint with the Division or bring a civil action.
+The Division of Human Rights is the designated enforcement authority.
+The Division is directed to adopt rules and regulations necessary for implementation and enforcement of the AI employment discrimination provisions.
+Enforcement follows the existing New York Human Rights Law framework, which allows complaint-driven administrative proceedings before the Division and, alternatively, civil actions in court.
+Individuals may file complaints with the Division or elect to proceed directly in court under Executive Law § 297.

 Penalties